 Wherever these railroads went, towns and farmsteads sprouted up.
 In the 1870s and 1880s the railway companies actively promoted settlements of their lands by advertising in Europe, mainly Germany and Scandinavia, and by offering incentives (including cheap travel and easy credit) to settlers.
 These efforts drew hundreds of thousands of European settlers to the West.
 Communities made up of different national groups – Finns, Swedes, Norwegians, Irish, Volga Germans and German Jews – appeared in such territories as Minnesota, Michigan, Dakota and Oregon.

-This new area was called Oklahoma Territory, and in the same year the expansion of settlement in the West was marked by the achievement of statehood by North Dakota, South Dakota.
+Also in 1889, the expansion of settlement in the West was marked by the achievement of statehood by North Dakota, South Dakota.
 Montana and Washington.
 Wyoming and Idaho became states the following year (Wyoming with the first constitution in the world to grant full voting rights to women) and Utah achieved statehood in 1896.
-Oklahoma, New Mexico and Arizona would follow early in the 20th century.
+By the end of the century, of the states if the continental United States only Oklahoma, New Mexico and Arizona remained to be formed.

 However, the US army’s strategy of establishing forts as bases from which to control localities, the logistical support it was able to provide its troops and later the speed with which troops could be brought to trouble spots by road and railroads all told against the indigenous peoples.
 By the end of the 19th century the Native Americans were all effectively confined to reservations.